 Who, where, when?

-- The program begins at 10:00 on the 11th therefore it is recommended to arrive on the 10th.
+- The program begins at 10:00 on a Monday therefore it is recommended to arrive on the Sunday.

-- The program ends at noon on the 15th; departures should thus be planned in the afternoon.
+- The program ends at noon on a Friday; departures should thus be planned in the afternoon.

-📍 The summer school will be held in Oslo at the Norwegian Meteorological Institute.
+📍 The summer school is held in Oslo at the Norwegian Meteorological Institute.

 It is open to PhD students or candidates in Norway, Sweden and Finland in all disciplines.